Cognitivemesh/amaia/README.md

 # modulador
-AI-Engine which allows to modularize ( decoupling and decomposing) an application in decoupled modular components.
+AI-Engine which allows to modularize ( decoupling and decomposing) an application in decoupled modular Event driven Contract-first Asynchronous Architecture components.

 > **Modulador** is someone skilled in breaking down systems into independent and manageably interconnected pieces.